R2lv/Floodgates/README.md

 # Floodgates
 This rate limiting class implements the 'leaky bucket' algorithm.
 Due to the nature of rate limiting standard file based storage is unsuited to the task.
-For this reason, Floodgates makes use of Redis NoSQL storage that lives in volatile main memory.
+For this reason, Floodgates makes use of Redis NoSQL storage that lives in main memory.
 This means that you are required to have Redis installed to use Floodgates.

 ## Install
 Using composer